 LONG WEEKEND IN HAVANA

 - Thursday – Fly to Havana.
-Direct and charter flights are available.
-Try and arrive by noon.
-Afternoon guided walking of old Havana.
-Evening out at a Paladar.
+Direct and flights are available.
+Try and arrive by 11:00 AM if possible.
+Afternoon guided walking tour of Old Havana.
+Evening out at a Paladar, overnight in a casa particular for duration of tour.

 - Friday – We head to Cojimar for a private garden tour, cooking class and lunch!
 Then we visit Ernest Hemingway’s house.
 We return to Havana city and visit two of Hemingway’s favorite places, La Floridita and La Bodeguita del Medio, along with walks on the city streets.
 After dinner we’re off to the popular Fabrique des Artes where art, music and a lively Cuban night scene all merge.